 For most people, this is awesome news–you can hit that perfect stride that feels most comfortable when working out.

 Having worked as a personal trainer for years, I’ve seen the difference it can be having someone coaching you and pushing you while working out.

-The iFit trainer-led classes are awesome for giving you a little motivation.
-It doesn’t take long to have your favorite trainers and classes.
+The iFit trainer-led classes are awesome for giving you a little motivation. iFit is one of the best when it comes to immersive workouts, including virtual training via trainer-led classes.

 ✅ Quiet magnetic drive.

 Cardio equipment can be loud–anyone who has owned a treadmill, rower, or an assault bike can attest to this.
-Making a racket while kids, wife, and/or dog are trying to sleep in the next room tends to lead to grumpiness and protests.
+Making a racket while kids, wife, and/or dog try to sleep in the next room tends to lead to grumpiness and protests.

-The drive on the NordicTrack 14.9 uses magnets to create resistance–the magnets close in on the flywheel as you crank up the resistance–which means there is no airflow or loud motors banging around and making a ton of noise.
+The silent magnetic resistance flywheel on the NordicTrack 14.9 uses magnets to create resistance–the magnets close in on the flywheel as you crank up the resistance–which means no airflow or loud motors are banging around and making a ton of noise.

 ✅ Most comfy foot pedals on the market.

 I’ve tried a TON Of elliptical machines over the years, from the $6,000 Life Fitness Ellipticals in home gyms to the super cheap, questionable-seller third-party seller no-name ellipticals found in the dregs of Amazon’s 12th page of ellipticals.

 And while the focus on these machines, particularly when investing in one for a home gym, tends to be price and ride, the comfort of the foot pedals plays a sneakily important role.